stefaniecg/stefaniecg.github.io/bib_dis/main.md

 Therefore our approach of reading the bible will be to discover it together.
 There will be _no authoritative teaching_ of the Word of the Lord, rather it will be a joint/shared _discovery_ of scripture.
 It is done in a group setting, minimum group size is two.
-This tool intends to take people from the stage of unbelief _'Lost'_ to (at the least) the next stage of _'Connected Lost'_ (in the arrow_chart Figure 2).
+This tool intends to take people from the stage of unbelief _'lost'_ to (at the least) the next stage of _'connected Lost'_ (in the arrow_chart Figure 2).
 The bible discovery will have 5 initial sessions, called the [Alef discovery](#alef-discovery).
+We assume it is easier for someone to consider going through a small number of sessions, therefore we propose 5 initial sessions.
+Either way the bible discovery can be stoped at any point in time and there are no strings attached, it is just a friendly invitation to know more about God.
 If we succeed to go through the initial Alef discovery, then we can continue with the next 7 follow-up sessions, called the [Bet discovery](#bet-discovery).
 Each session will have a topic and a central question we want to answer with the group by reading specific verses of scripture.
 The _bible discovery_ is an already existing tool used to read the bible with non believers [|8|](#references).